If the owners and coaches wanted it to be, Cut Seven could be the hardest workout in the world.

 Cut Seven is built for 300 different athletes, with 300 different levels of fitness and 300 schedules.
 It is structured for those who come six days a week and those who come three, and if you’re wondering how that’s possible, it comes down to the people in the room with us.

-The right coach can adapt and find opportunity within a general program, making it personalized to every athlete.
+The coaches adapt and find opportunity within a general program, making it personalized to every athlete.
 But when the coach calls out a finisher we don’t think we can complete, stacks two boxes we don’t think we can clear, or picks up a weight we don’t think we can lift, it’s the people around us who push us through.

 The programming of Cut Seven is the science, but the people are the motivation.

-“I could take the entire 2018 schedule, plop it into 2019, and it still wouldn’t feel the same,” says Chris, “It’s a credit to the people in the room.
+“I could take the entire year schedule, plop it into next year, and it still wouldn’t feel the same,” says Chris, “It’s a credit to the people in the room.
 As the group progresses, so does the individual.
 We make each other better without even realizing it.”